linzhao7812/Sudoku/README.md

 .
 .

-In conclusion, it performs O(n^m) in worst case scenario.
+In conclusion, it performs O(n^m) in worst case scenario where n is the number of possibilities for each empty space (i.e., 1~9 in this classic Sudoku), and m is the number of empty spaces on the board (i.e., 81 in worst case in this 9x9 classic Sudoku).